oracle-livelabs/converged/obaas/provision/provision.md

     * `Application ID` (optional) : Leave blank to auto-generate.
     * `Server Master Key` (optional) : Leave blank to auto-generate.
-    * `Dashboard Username` : The user name of the user to whom access to the dashboard is granted.
+    * `Dashboard Username` : The username of the user to whom access to the dashboard is granted.
     * `Dashboard Password` (optional) : The password of the dashboard user (a minimum of 12 characters).
 Leave blank to auto-generate.
     * `Enable Parse S3 Storage` : Check the checkbox to enable Parse Server S3 Adaptor and create a S3 compatible Object Storage Bucket.